peach-lucien/twister/README.md

   Download the official `.task` files and place them inside the mediapipe_models folder (same filenames).
 TWISTER will read them from that directory at runtime.

+- **Windows:** Windows requires a little more work to get things installed and running.
+- First gitbash should be installed https://git-scm.com/downloads
+- You will also needs Microsoft Visual Studio C++ 14.0 or greater (this is needs).
+- You will also need to install ffmpeg and have it available on your path.

 ---

 ## Quick start